 Q- What about classroom animals?

-A- For the safety of the animals we will not have indoor pets this year.
-The disinfecting mist that is used in the classroom overnight might have adverse effects on some of the animals so we have made the choice to rehome them.
-We do anticipate the hens will be returning.
+A- For the safety of the animals we will not have indoor pets at this time.
+We do anticipate the hens will be returning this spring.

 Q- Will there be music?
 What about yoga/meditation for Kindergarten?